sabau/ml-tour/index.md

 #### Truth

-Yeah..ask GoogLeNet team or ResNet and come back
-This is a misintepretation of the Occam Razor principle, simple is better, until it grant the same level of performances.
+This is a misintepretation of the Occam Razor principle, where basically, to solve a statistical problem, you should make as few assumption as possible.
+This is true, until it grant the same level of performances.
+The truth is that with massive amount of data is hard to know exactly which assumption will give real help to our model or not.
-The root cause here is that very complex models are hard to comprehend and to modify, that's why few people are working on them
+The root cause here is that very complex models are hard to comprehend and to modify.

 ### Myth 4